 On occasion, a bus would be available to take airmen from Dhahran to Bahrain, where drinking was permitted.
 The only caveat was, if anyone got sick on the ride home after drinking too much, they would be punished at an administrative hearing known as an Article 15 hearing.
 All of the airmen looked out for each other, and all carried plastic bags so in case anyone got sick, they could still keep the bus clean.

-Toward the end of Susie’s 3-month assignment in Saudi Arabia, she was given another option for follow-on orders.
+Toward the end of Susie’s three-month assignment in Saudi Arabia, she was given another option for follow-on orders.
 Instead of Iceland, she was offered orders to South Korea, and she would have to report there directly from Saudi Arabia.
 Given that she was now retirement eligible, she opted to retire.
 She did not want to put her boys through another extended family separation.

-Susie returned to Little Rock Air Force Base on November 28, 1994, and retired from the Air Force on January 31, 1995, after 15 years of distinguished service.
+Susie returned to Little Rock Air Force Base on November 28, 1994, and retired from the Air Force on January 31, 1995, after fifteen years of distinguished service.
 She continued to work at Little Rock Air Force Base as a civilian, working with C-130 flight simulators and assisting with other training responsibilities.

 Susie is active in American Legion Post 71 in Cabot, Arkansas, where she currently serves as the Post Public Relations Officer.
 She had a very positive military experience, noting that everyone she worked with looked out for each other.
-She believes every young man and woman should spend 2 years in the military or similar service to learn more about our country and the Constitution, and to develop a sense of personal discipline.
+She believes every young man and woman should spend two years in the military or similar service to learn more about our country and the Constitution, and to develop a sense of personal discipline.

 Voices To Veterans salutes Technical Sergeant Susie Goebel, U.S. Air Force, for her years of dedicated service to our country.
 Not only did she make her mother and World War II veteran father proud, but she made us proud, as well.
 Thanks for your service!